outdreamer/build-a-cure/docs/tasks/function_to_do.md

             - 'even after being accused of being a double-tucker who tucks his tie but not his shirt, he persisted'
               - important + petty + similar: fashion is a petty thing to care about this much, and a special jargon term 'double-tucker' implies a whole community or sub-culture based on or caring about this issue or related issues, which he has caused controversy in, with added importance by association from term 'double-agent', typically reserved for high-stakes situations like foreign wars, as if he's betraying someone or his heritage or group or people who rooted for him, and rhymes with a curse word
             - 'the mysterious tie-tucker left the board of directors'
-              - important + reduced: condensing the entire story into a nickname and casually referencing it despite the importance implied to a problem that generates a nickname
+              - important + reduced: condensing the entire story into a brief structure like a nickname and casually referencing it despite the importance implied in a problem that generates a nickname
         - conspiracy theory (a muffling device to prevent the Chinese from listening to his balls chafe for blackmail material)
         - changing definitions
           - 'tucked in his tie' or 'used unnecessary protection' or 'packed heat'